GVGian/Projektilut/README.md

 # Welcome
 Welcome to my page!
-My name is Gianfraanco Villanueva The porpouse of this repo is to deliver task for the course CT70A9110 Software Development Skills: Front-End.
+My name is Gianfranco Villanueva
+The porpose of this repo is to deliver task for the course CT70A9110 Software Development Skills: Front-End.